 Insurance is not optional

 No, seriously.
-For one thing, valid insurance for the entirety of your planned stay is a condition of your working holiday visa/work permit.
+For one thing, valid insurance for the entirety of your planned stay is usually a condition of your working holiday visa/work permit.
 Border guards do not necessarily ask everyone for proof of it, but you will be sent home if you do not have it.
 Simple as that.
 If you only have six months insurance, you may only be given a visa/work permit for six months.

 Secondly, you need it in case the worst happens.
 Or not even the worst happens, as things go.
 With a working holiday visa in hand, you are still a foreigner in your new country and are not necessarily entitled to the same free or low-cost healthcare other residents are.
 Even if you do manage to register for local healthcare through employment or otherwise, it may only cover basic rather than emergency care (did you know you have to pay for ambulances in Canada and Australia?!)